Calendar & Events

 • Early dismissal day on calendar → Dismissal mode switches automatically at correct time

-• After-school event scheduled → Dismissal system knows certain students staying late
+• After-school event scheduled → Dismissal system knows certain students are staying late

-• Field trip on calendar → Dismissal knows these students off-site, won’t trigger missing alerts
+• Field trip on calendar → Dismissal knows these students are off-site, won't trigger missing alerts

 • Sports game scheduled → Dismissal handles activity-based pickup automatically